Tropical Fukaya Algebras: The approximate solution

-The translations $e^{t_\nu(v_\pm)}$ leave the maps $u_+$, $u_-$ unchanged, because $t_\nu(v_\pm)$ lies in $\nu P^\dual_\pm$ which is a vertex in the dual complex $\nu B^\dual$.
-The glued map is obtained by removing a neighbourhood of the nodes, and identifying the punctured neighbourhoods via the map $z_+ \sim e^{-\nu}/z_-$ The glued cylinder in the domain maps to the cylindrical region in the target space, and the map is defined as in \eqref{preglued}.
-This ends the Remark. \end{remark} \begin{remark} In standard gluing results the gluing parameter $\nu$ is taken to be the neck length in the domain of the glued map.
-In our setting with a degenerate target, the gluing parameter is the neck length in the target space $X^\nu$.
-The domain neck lengths are allowed to vary in the Picard iteration argument.
-This feature arises from the fact that resolving nodes with non-zero slope does not increase the index of the map.
-As a result gluing an index zero broken map produces an isolated map in each $X^\nu$. \end{remark}
+\begin{remark} The number $\nu \in \R_+$ is called the \em{map gluing parameter} to differentiate it from the parameter used for gluing nodes in a curve.
+In standard gluing results, the map gluing parameter $\nu$ is taken to be the neck length in the domain $C_\nu$ of the glued map $u^\nu$.
+In our setting, the map gluing parameter is the neck length $\nu$ in the target space $X^\nu$.
+The domain neck lengths, approximately equal to $\nu l_e$, are allowed to vary in the Picard iteration argument.
+Note that resolving nodes $w_e$ corresponding to tropical edges $e$ does not increase the index of the map.
+As a result gluing an index zero broken map $u$ produces an isolated map $u^\nu$ in each $X^\nu$. \end{remark}

-\subsection{Fredholm theory for glued maps}
+\section{Fredholm theory for glued maps}

 We define a map between suitable Banach spaces whose zeroes describe pseudoholomorphic curves close to the approximate solution.
 Pseudoholomorphic maps are zeroes of the section